egisnmir/react-shop/README.md

 #### Things to add:
+* Move requets to a service
+* Get cart content from an API

 * Add product search input
 * Redux (toolkit)
 * TypeScript
 * Add useReducer to contexts
 * Testing.
 Jest, React Testing Library, Cypress
-* Products should get data from an API (fetch or axios) Maybe create a simple backend with NodeJs
+  Maybe create a simple backend with NodeJs
 * Add themes using context
 * Implement Tailwind?